What it takes to get a dementia diagnosis

 5 steps doctors take to diagnose dementia

-Doctors typically go through 5 areas of evaluation to figure out whether someone has dementia.
+Doctors typically go through 5 areas of evaluation to figure out whether or not someone has dementia.
 The doctor needs to check each area and document what they find.

 1. Difficulty with mental functions